balena-io/balena-cli-masterclass/README.md

 of going via the balena builders.
 Code is built on the device and then executed, which can significantly speed up development when requiring frequent changes.
-As mentioned previously, you can find local devices on your network in development mode by using `balena scan`.
+As mentioned previously, you can find local devices on your network in development mode by using `balena device detect`.

-`balena push` includes optional switches which allow you to specify that you want to push code to a local device using the results from `balena scan`.
+`balena push` includes optional switches which allow you to specify that you want to push code to a local device using the results from `balena device detect`.
-To see this working in practice, carry out a `balena scan`, and then pass either the host or IP address to `balena push` whilst in the `balena-cli-masterclass`
+To see this working in practice, carry out a `balena device detect`, and then pass either the host or IP address to `balena push` whilst in the `balena-cli-masterclass`
 repository: